pivotal/docs-tap/intellij-extension/using-the-extension.hbs.md

 To delete a workload:

-1. Right-click anywhere in the IntelliJ project explorer
+1. Right-click anywhere in the IntelliJ project explorer.
-2. Run **Tanzu -> Delete Workload**
+2. Click **Tanzu > Delete Workload**.

    ![The IntelliJ interface showing the project tab with the workload YAML file pop-up menu open and the Tanzu Delete Workload option highlighted.](../images/intellij-delete-workload.png)

-3. A message appears that prompts you to delete the workload and not warn again, delete the workload, or cancel
-4. A notification appears showing that the workload was deleted.
+A message appears that prompts you to delete the workload and not warn again, delete the workload, or cancel.
+A notification appears showing that the workload was deleted.

 ### <a id="start-debugging"></a> Start debugging on the cluster